jviquerat/lbm/README.md

 ## Running simulations

 Cases are described in the `lbm/src/app/` repository.
 To run a simulation, adjust the parameters in the related python file, then run `python3 start.py <app_name>`.
 A results folder will be generated in `./results/` with the current date and time.
 If you wish to add a new application, you must create a new app, and register it in the factory, located in `lbm/src/app/app.py`.
 Below are some examples and benchmarks that were ran with the code.
 The related cases are available in the repository.
+The computational times are obtained on a standard laptop.

 ## Benchmarks